 Frontenac Mortgage Investment Corporation continues to meet its primary objective of offering its shareholders capital preservation while providing a stable stream of monthly dividend income.
-The carrying value per share remained stable at \$30 at March 31, 2023 with an annualized dividend yield, assuming dividends are re-invested under the Corporation's dividend re-investment plan, of 6.25% for the first three months ended March 31 2023.
+The carrying value per share decreased to \$29.42 (as restated) as at March 31, 2023 as result of the Restatement with an annualized dividend yield, assuming dividends are re-invested under the Corporation's dividend re-investment plan, of 6.09% (calculated using restated net income and comprehensive income and the restated carrying value per share) for the first three months ended March 31 2023.
+Net income and comprehensive income for the Corporation for the three months ended March 31, 2023 increased to \$3.2 million (as restated) from \$2.5 million for the three months ended March 31, 2022.

-As at March 31, 2023, the Corporation's assets totaled \$215.8 million including a mortgage investment portfolio totaling \$207.7 million and shareholder's equity of \$198.2 million.
-Total assets, mortgage investments and shareholders' equity are down slightly from December 31, 2022, when the Corporation's assets totaled \$225.8 million including a mortgage investment portfolio of \$216.9 million while shareholders' equity was \$201.7 million.
+As at March 31, 2023, the Corporation's assets totaled \$212.1 million (as restated) including a mortgage investment portfolio totaling \$204.0 million (as restated) and shareholder's equity of \$194.3 million (as restated).
+Total assets, mortgage investments and shareholders' equity are down slightly from December 31, 2022, when the Corporation's assets totaled \$222.1 million (as restated) including a mortgage investment portfolio of \$213.2 million (as restated) while shareholders' equity was \$198.0 million (as restated).

 Global financial markets continue to be volatile in part due to high levels of inflation and rising interest rates.
 There remains uncertainty associated with the estimates, judgements and assumptions made by management in the preparation of the financial statements.
-Given the economic uncertainty, it is difficult to predict with certainty the impact these will have on the Company's estimate of credit losses.
+Given the economic uncertainty, it is difficult to predict with certainty the impact these will have on the Corporation's estimate of credit losses.